dsusco/tp.net-armageddon.org/_site/_units/slavebringer-assault-boat.md

   - "transport"
 notes:
   |
-    Transport eight of the following units: Grotesques, Haemonculi, Hellions, Incubi, Mandrakes, Scourges, Talos, Warp Beasts, Warriors, Wyches; Talos count as two units each; plus four units of Mandrakes.
+    May transport eight Talos or infantry units without _Mounted_; Talos count as two units each; plus four units of Mandrakes.
 Critical Hit Effect: The unit and all units being carried are destroyed.
 weapons:
   -
     id: "twin-dark-lance"